shakespearbi/Bio-Belly-Button/README.md

 This is an interactive dashboard that explores microbes colonizing human navels.
 The [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/) is taken from the Rob Dunn lab.

-See the visualization here!
+The app for the dashboard is deployed on GitHub Pages, which can be seen by clicking here!

-Data includes demographic information, belly button wash frequency and types of bacteria found.
-Microbes are reffered to by their Operational Taxonomic Unit (OTU) number.
-All charts are made using Plotly.js.
+The dataset reveals that a small handful of operational taxonomic units, or OTUs were present in more than 70% of people, while the rest were relatively rare.
+The Data consists of demographic information, belly button wash frequency and OTU number.

-Update all graphics on the dashboard by selecting a test subject ID number from the dropdown.
+Whenever a new test subject ID number is selected from the dropdown menu, all visualizations will update.